-You can hire camionetas (small trucks) in Banos to take you to Parque Nacional Sangay where Tunguraghua is located.
-The camionetas will take you to the entrance to the park
+Alternatively you can hire camionetas (small trucks) in Banos to take you to Parque Nacional Sangay where Tunguraghua is located.
+The camionetas will take you to the entrance to the park.

-The trail, from the Park Entrance, to the refugio is obvious and well-marked but fairly steep and takes 3-4 hours.
+The trail from the Park Entrance to the Refugio Nicolas Martinez 3,800 m is obvious and well-marked but fairly steep and takes 3-4 hours.